 2. The Specific Products and Services of the Business

-Once you have a clear understanding of why the business exists, it’s also important to know specifically what they offer to customers or clients that generates income for the business.
-Whether you are building an e-commerce site, a general informational site, or any other type of site, it’s always necessary to have knowledge of what the client is offering to visitors of the website.
+Once you have a clear understanding of why the business exists, it’s also important to know specifically what they offer to customers or clients that generate income for the business.
+Whether you are building an e-commerce site, a company site, or any other type of site, it’s always necessary to have knowledge of what the client is offering to visitors of the website.

 3. The Demographics of Their Customers/Clients

 A discussion of the products and services of a business will naturally lead you to more information about the customers and clients who are paying for those products and services.
 An effective website will be user-focused, so it is critical that you, as the designer, and your client both have an accurate picture of who will be using the website and who is likely to be interested in what the business has to offer.